arcbtc/LNURLPoS/README.md

 Fiatjafs incredible <a href="https://github.com/lnbits/lnbits/tree/master/lnbits/extensions/offlineshop">OfflineShop</a> extension.
 LNURLPoS is the same concept, but can run at scale, and is dependent on a device.

+<a href="https://www.bleskomat.com/">Belskomat</a> for pironeering the idea of a shared secret for the microcontroller to encrypt data with.

 # ⚡⚡⚡⚡⚡⚡ LNURLPoS Tutorial ⚡⚡⚡⚡⚡⚡

 ## Hardware needed